-When things stood thus, the Complainant again filed a complaint with IC stating that she was being ignored by the Petitioner, for work related matters.
+When things stood thus, the Complainant again filed a complaint with IC stating that she was being ignored by the Petitioner, for work-related matters.
 Thereafter, the Petitioner was made known the identity of the Complainant – after nearly about 140 days from the receipt of the first complaint.
 It was further found that there was certain defect in constituting the IC and was thus reconstituted as ICASH (“New IC”).
 The New IC proceeded to hold an inquiry and submitted an inquiry report, recommending to take action against Petitioner on 28.2.2018, after recording testimonies of 32 witnesses and other documents.
-A communication was made to the Petitioner along with inquiry report seeking explanation after almost 3 months on 02.05.2018 and on 14.09.2018, when the Petitioner requested for voluntary retirement.
-In this backdrop, Petitioner was retired compulsorily as a measure of penalty, while extending 75% of admissible pension.
+A communication was made to the Petitioner along with an inquiry report seeking an explanation after almost 3 months on 02.05.2018 and on 14.09.2018 when the Petitioner requested voluntary retirement.
+In this backdrop, the Petitioner was retired compulsorily as a measure of penalty, while extending 75% of the admissible pension.

 The counsel for the College stated that the allegations against the Petitioner were elaborately analysed and corroborated by witnesses.
 Also, separate charges need not be formulated since copy of complaint was provided to the Petitioner.
 The counsel for the College further contend that Rule 14(4) states that the procedure must be followed ‘as far as practicable’, which means the process is flexible based on special situations.